 Rubbermaid Lock-Its have tops that snap neatly to their nesting bottoms, so keeping mates together is easy.
 While Good Housekeeping calls these containers its top choice “for packing up leftovers after dinner,” Cook’s Illustrated labels them “Not Recommended” because the seals distorted in the microwave.

 Sterilite containers, which you can find at many retailers, received poor marks from both Cook’s and Good Housekeeping for a seal that wasn’t airtight.

 The Glad MatchWare color-coded lids and containers made matching pairs easy, but they leaked, stained, had left ground meat covered with freezer burn.
 These containers also exploded in our drop tests.

-The Ziploc Starter Variety Pack Containers nest well, but they leaked and became extremely soft when microwaved
+The Ziploc Starter Variety Pack Containers nest well, but they leaked and became extremely soft when microwaved.

 The Reditainer Deli Food Storage Containers are typically used in professional restaurant kitchens because they’re cheap to buy in bulk, uniform, and store very neatly.
-While these containers didn’t leak and kept freezer burn at bay, but they stained easily and hung onto food odors.
+While these containers didn’t leak and kept freezer burn at bay, they stained easily and hung onto food odors.
 These containers also shattered in our drop test.

 (Photos by Michael Hession.)